My yoga journey began in 1994 when I was in South India at the age of 18.

 Our first son Tenzin Ganden was born in North India, and we lived in a Zilnon Kagyeling Nyingma Monastery, in Mcloedganj, Dharamsala.
 At this time I was busy with motherhood and did not practice the traditional Asana (postures) of yoga.
 I did learn to meditate in the Vipassana centre in Daramcot, but my main focus was the practice of karma yoga: (selfless service) motherhood.

-My journey took me back to Bristol and by 2007 I was a young mum of 3, living in St. Pauls where I found myself in a difficult place, struggling to cope financially and emotionally as a mother and wife.
+My journey took me back to Bristol and by 2007 I was a young mum of three, living in St. Pauls where I found myself in a difficult place, struggling to cope financially and emotionally as a mother and wife.
 I was diagnosed with post natal depression and declined medication from the doctors.
 I was not in a good place and I needed something to bring me ‘back to life’.

 I met Saeed Ansari at St. Paul’s Sports Academy and started to train in dynamic yoga twice a week.
-It was exactly the medicine I needed.
+It was exactly the medicine I needed, and Saeed is an inspirational teacher.
 My body started to feel strong and realigned again and my mental health improved massively, reducing the depression and anxiety.
 I realised what a powerful medicine yoga is and decided I wanted to learn to teach and share the practice with other people who could benefit.
 Once I had made this decision, I was introduced to Laura Gilmore who had a yoga studio just down the road in St. Paul’s.
 She was about to start her first teachers training and invited me to join.
 For the first time in my life I knew what it was I wanted to do as a career.
 I felt a calling.
 My dearest dad supported my training and inspired me to go for it with compassionate encouragement, because I was so shy at the time, and did not think I had what it takes to become a yoga teacher.
 Sadly he died while I was training but his struggle with mental health, and his enthusiasm and belief in me, as a teacher fuelled my drive even more.

 In 2009 I embarked on a 200 hour teachers training with Laura Gilmore at the Bristol School of Yoga.
 Laura is an amazing teacher and she threw me in at the deep end, offering me work at the Bristol School of Yoga from the beginning.
 It was the encouragement I needed to gain confidence and experience and it led me on to more and more exciting and relevant work.